sarapple/make/README.md

 bundle install
 ```

-Add the following line to your controllers/application_controller.js to make the gem available throughout your application.
+Add the following line to your controllers/application_controller.js to make the gem available throughout your application, and you can call Make without requiring it in every controller.

 ```js
 require 'make'